physicell-training/02-How-to-nanoHUB/README.md

-# Module 02 : How to use a PhysiCell nanoHUB app
+# Lesson 02 : How to use a PhysiCell nanoHUB app
 This lesson demonstrates how to use a PhysiCell-powered nanoHUB app.
 These are cloud-hosted interactive mathematical models created for education or research purposes.

 ## Video recording of lesson